YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.31/README.md

 ![](KeyMapLayer0.JPG)

 # 3. Electronics, Firmware and Software
-The wiring is nearly identical to that of the EVK_v1.3.
+The wiring is nearly identical to that of EVK_v1.3.
 Modify EVK_v1.3's default keymap on the QMK Configurator and generate the .hex file.
-Flash handwired_evk_v1_31_default.hex.
+Flash handwired_evk_v1_31_default.hex onto Teensy 2.0.